applied-crypto-lab/picco/README.md

   - *Floating point data*: If a float variable is public, it will be treated in the same manner as integer variables mentioned earlier.
 However, if a variable is private, each float element will occupy a separate line in the format of `var = v,p,s,z`, where `v` is an ${\ell}$-bit significand, `p` is a k-bit exponent, and `s` and `z` are sign and zero bits, respectively (for more information, please refer to [Aliasgari et al., 2013](https://www.ndss-symposium.org/wp-content/uploads/2017/09/11_4_0.pdf)).
 Namely, if a private float variable is type of array, each array element will occupy a separate line in the above format e.g., in `smcinput(z,1,10,10)` with a private float array `z`, its array elements will occupy 100 lines in an input file.

-- **Generating input data**.
+- **Generating input shares**.
 After an input party generates input data in the specified format and saves it in a file of the user's choice, the utility program can be invoked as follows:

   ```
   ./picco-utility -I <input party ID> <input filename> <utility config> <shares filename>